codeorelse/formagical.JS/README.md

 - Track how users are using your forms
 - Send statistics to Google Analytics out of the box
 - Or send statistics to whatever tool or endpoint you want
+- Find problemetic fields in your forms & improve the usability

 ## Example
 See [http://codeorelse.github.io/formagical/](http://codeorelse.github.io/formagical/)